Feature detection (nervous system): In toad vision

 Having already used electrical point stimulation to identify the optic tectum as the region responsible for the prey-catching behaviors, Ewert and colleagues located and recorded from individual prey-selective neurons of the optic tectum in freely moving toads.
 These T5.2 neurons would increase in discharge frequency prior to a snapping or orienting behavior response.
 In the case of the snapping behavior, the neurons would stop firing for the duration of the snap.
 Evidently, these neurons exhibit a preference in responses to the worm configuration of moving bar stimuli and can therefore be considered feature detectors.
 To get a general idea of their properties, in successive experiments various rectangular dark objects of different edge lengths traverse a toad's visual field against a bright background at constant velocity; then the discharge frequency of a T5.2 neuron towards such an object is correlated with the toad's promptness of responding with prey-capture, expressed by the response latency.
 Thus, prey feature detection is not an all-or-nothing condition, but rather a matter of degree: the greater an object's releasing value as a prey stimulus, the stronger is prey-selective T5.2 neuron's discharge frequency, the shorter is toad's prey-catching response latency, and the higher is the number of prey-catching responses during a period of time (prey-catching activity)—as well as vice versa.

+The feature prey-selective is defined for toads Bufo spec.: Among moving rectangular bars and squares of different configurations — within behaviorally relevant ranges of size and speed — the worm configuration is the visual sign stimulus with the maximum trigger value.

 Multiple unit recordings showed that a prey object activates several adjacent prey-selective neurons whose receptive fields partly overlap.
 This suggests that more than one prey detecting cell—i.e., an ensemble of cells—will fire in the releasing system of prey-capture.

 Further comparisons between the receptive fields of tectal neurons and retinal ganglion cells, classes R2 and R3, recorded in free-moving toads, revealed that size-sensitive (T5.1) and prey-selective (T5.2) tectal neurons were able to estimate the absolute size of a moving stimulus while retinal ganglion cells were only able to determine the visual angular size of the stimulus.
-Other selective neurons observed in the optic tectum include widefield arousal neurons, binocular neurons, and approach-sensitive neurons.
+Motion parallax, the accommodation mechanism of the lens and binocular disparity are suitable ways to estimate object distance which is prerequisite of absolute size scaling.
+T5.2 neurons in pharmacologically immobilized toads retain their prey selective properties, but lose their sensitivity to the real size of objects.
+Other selective neurons observed in the optic tectum include binocular neurons, approach-sensitive neurons, and visual widefield arousal neurons with cutaneous input.